MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

 As a tree node may contain data of an arbitrary type (string, scalar, array, integer, float etc.), we need a mechanism for mapping the returned data type into the receiving variable.
-This is achieved by the usage of descriptors.
-A descriptor specified the kind of variable used for receiving MDSplus data.
+In the low-level data management libraries of MDSplus a descriptors infrastructure was adopted, originally coming from the OpenVMS system.

 In particular, a descriptor will specify:
  * The type of the receiving variable
  * Its dimension
  * Its starting address

-In the low-level data management libraries of MDSplus a descriptors infrastructure was adopted, originally coming from the OpenVMS system.
-As stated these descriptors simply contain a reference to the actual instance and the total length of memory occupied, this is strongly architecture dependent and for this reason MDSip always checks that all data transfer is done with the same memory organization of the server.
+So these descriptors simply contain a reference to the actual instance and the total length of memory occupied.
+This is strongly architecture dependent and for this reason MDSip always checks that each data transfer is done matching the same memory organization of the server.

 The client memory organization is always recorded inside client_type field of the